dhoelle/docker-node-karma/README.md

-# docker-node-karma
+# docker-node-karma-grunt-rsync
-Simplest dumbest possible Node (official image) + xvfb + chrome.
-Built to run builds including Karma on Wercker, but should work for anything.
+Simples Node (official image) + xvfb + chrome + grunt + rsync, based heavily off of https://github.com/pimterry/docker-node-karma.

 Chrome is installed for tests to run in it.
 If you need to use it manually, it's runnable (wrapped with Xvfb) as `google-chrome`.